evan-goode/mania/README.md

 To point Mania to a different configuration file, use `--config-file <file>`.

-- `google`: enable downloading from Google Play Music
-- `google-username`: your Google username.
-If this is not specified, Mania will ask at runtime.
-Default value is `null`.
-- `google-password`: your Google password.
-Again, if this is not specified, Mania will ask.
-If you use two-factor authentication, you will need to supply an [App Password](https://support.google.com/accounts/answer/185833?hl=en) instead.
-Default value is `null`.
-- `google-android-id`: refer to the [gmusicapi documentation](https://unofficial-google-music-api.readthedocs.io/en/latest/reference/mobileclient.html?highlight=android_id#gmusicapi.clients.Mobileclient.login).
-Default value is `null`.
-- `google-quality`: Default value is `high`.
-Possible values are `high` (320 kbps MP3), `medium` (160 kbps MP3), and `low` (96 kbps MP3).
 - `tidal`: enable downloading from TIDAL
 - `tidal-username`: your TIDAL username.
 If this is not specified, Mania will ask at runtime.
 Default value is `null`.
 - `tidal-password`: your TIDAL password.
 Again, if this is not specified, Mania will ask.
 Default value is `null`.